fusioncharts/dev_centre_docs/chart-guide/chart-configurations/number-format.md

 ### Example 1: Display Time in the Scale

-To display time in a chart in terms of progressively higher units (seconds, minutes, hours, days, etc.), build a scale indicating time and then specify it to the chart.
+To display time in a chart in terms of progressively higher units (seconds, minutes, hours, days, etc.), build a scale indicating the time and then specify it in the chart.

 Refer to the code below: